gitmachtl/scripts/cardano/testnet/README.md

 &nbsp;<br>
 1. Work in Offline-Mode whenever you can, even when you use Hardware-Keys, your Node-Cold-Keys should be on an Offline-Machine.
 1. Use Hardware-Keys (Ledger/Trezor) for your Owner-Pledge-Funds!
-You can choose between Full-Hardware and Hybrid-Mode if you like (description below)
+You can choose between Full-Hardware and Hybrid-Mode if you like (description below).
+Get a 2nd Hardware-Wallet as a backup for the first one, you can restore it with the same Seed-Phrase and they will work both in the same way.
+Store this 2nd one at another location!
 1. Make yourself a few small Operator CLI-Wallets for the daily usage.
 There is absolutly no need to have your Owner-Pledge-Wallet/Key around all the time.
 You need at least three small wallets if you wanna do more than one transactions in a single "Online->Offline->Online" process.
 1. If you don't have a Hardware-Wallet, make sure that you move away your ```owner.payment.skey``` completely onto a secure medium like an encrypted USB-Stick and put it in a safe.
 An Offline-Machine is pretty secure, but it can be compromised by a physical attack on in.
 So don't leave your ```owner.payment.skey``` even on your Offline-Machine.
+1. Don't tell anybody - not even a good Telegram buddy - where your owner keys are or how your secure structure looks like, we have seen "Social Hacking" in the past.
+Just keep this information to yourself.

 </details>